Analytic AC conductivities from holography: Conductivities in AdS

-There is a neutral planar black hole solution for the system~\eqref{eq:axionsd} with the potential~\eqref{eq:potential4} \cite{Caldarelli:2016nni}.
+There is a neutral planar black hole solution for the system~\eqref{eq:axionsd} with the potential~\eqref{eq:potential4} \cite{Caldarelli:2016nni,Ren:2019lgw}.
 The factors $f(r)$ and $U(r)$ in the metric~\eqref{eq:metric} and the scalar field $\phi$ are

+where $a$ is associated with momentum dissipation, and $b$ is associated with the scalar field.
+The scaling dimension of the dual scalar operator is $\Delta_+=2$ or $\Delta_-=1$.
+The interpretation of the parameter $b$ depends on the boundary condition of the scalar field $\phi$ at the AdS boundary.
+For the Dirichlet boundary condition, $b$ is proportional to the source of the dual scalar operator in the standard quantization.
+A sourceless (mixed) boundary condition compatible with this solution is also applicable when a multi-trace deformation is present; $b$ is proportional to the expectation value of the dual scalar operator in the alternative quantization \cite{Caldarelli:2016nni}.
+Note that the parameter $b$ can be either positive or negative.
 For $\alpha\neq 0$, there are curvature singularities at $r=b$ and $r=0$.
 When $a\neq 0$, the curvature singularities are always enclosed by a horizon at $r=r_h$ at finite temperature.
 Either $a$ or $b$ will be replaced by the black hole horizon size $r_h$ as needed.

 First, we consider the case without momentum dissipation.
 When $a=0$, Eq.~\eqref{eq:sol4-axion} describes a spacetime without a regular horizon.
 Since the AdS boundary is at $r\to\infty$, the IR is at $r=b$ when $b>0$, and at $r=0$ when $b<0$.
-This geometry can be regarded as the extremal limit of a regular black hole, if the Gubser criterion is satisfied \cite{Gubser:2000nd}.
-For the above background with $a=0$, the perturbation equation~\eqref{eq:fluctuation} can be solved by Bessel functions as
+Moreover, the IR geometry is a hyperscaling violating geometry: